Khemraj9815/Khemraj9815.github.io/_posts/2024-03-20-SWS101_sequel_report.md

 ### Servise scan:
         nmap -sS -sV -sC -p 3306 --max-retries 2 --max-scan-delay 50ms --open -n -v -oN service_scan 10.129.95.232

-- -sS: checks the status of port 3306 without connecting it fully.
+* -sS: checks the status of port 3306 without connecting it fully.
-- -sV: find what services is running on port 3306.
+* -sV: find what services is running on port 3306.
-- -sC: ask nmap to scan more detailly on the services running on port 3306.
+* -sC: ask nmap to scan more detailly on the services running on port 3306.
--  --max-retries 2: it attempts just 2 times to connect.
+* -max-retries 2: it attempts just 2 times to connect.
-- --max-scan-delay 50ms: wait 50miliseconds before attempting another time.
+* -max-scan-delay 50ms: wait 50miliseconds before attempting another time.
-- --open: just show the open ports.
+* -open: just show the open ports.
-- -n: ship looking for hostname.
+* -n: ship looking for hostname.
-- -v: it gives detailed output.
+* -v: it gives detailed output.

 ![service scan](../assets/img/servicescansequel.png)